Sustainability / Social Report / Customer Satisfaction and Safety Assurance Chemical and Product Safety

 Our Philosophy on Animal Experimentation in Toxicity Testing

-Laws and regulations require hazard assessments be conducted as part of product development and appropriate product management control.
+Laws and regulations require that hazard assessments be conducted as part of product development and appropriate product management control.
 As a general rule, the Daicel Group conducts toxicity testing without the use of animals.

 When animal experimentation cannot be avoided, we outsource to testing organizations that are in compliance with the 3Rs* (a set of international principles for conducting animal experiments properly in accordance with animal welfare principles) and that have policies and certifications regarding the careful treatment of animals.

-*A set of internationally established principles that seeks to ensure animal experimentation is conducted properly and that includes guidelines for the feeding and storage of animals used in experiments.
+*A set of internationally established principles that seeks to ensure animal experimentation is conducted properly and that includes guidelines for the feeding and care of animals used in experiments.
 The 3Rs refer to the principles of (1) alleviating animal suffering (Refinement), (2) reducing the number of animals used (Reduction), and (3) using alternative means of experimentation that do not involve the use of animals (Replacement).